-Whiplash: What is it and can you claim for a legitimate injury?
+What is whiplash, and how do you claim for a legitimate injury?

 All you need to know about whiplash, the claims procedure and how it impacts your insurance.

-One of the most controversial aspects relating to motoring and car insurance today is how road traffic accident victims – in particular those suffering from whiplash – are compensated.
+One of the most controversial aspects relating to motoring and car insurance today is people who suffer whiplash after a car accident are compensated.

-To crack down on this, in March 2018 new legislation was passed that aimed to clampdown on whiplash claims.
+To crack down on this, legislation was passed in 2018 that aimed to clampdown on whiplash claims.

 But the fact remains that whiplash injuries are frequently suffered in road accidents, and in many cases they can cause significant long-term pain and discomfort.